jaswanthsanjay88/WAReplyMate/README.md

 # WhatsApp Automated Auto-Reply Bot

+## ⚠️ Important Notice

+**Using unofficial WhatsApp automation tools (including this bot and `whatsapp_bridge`) may violate WhatsApp's Terms of Service.
+Your WhatsApp account could be temporarily or permanently banned as a result.**

+- Use at your own risk.
+- Prefer using a secondary or test account for automation.
+- The author is not responsible for any bans or account restrictions.

 This project is a Python-based WhatsApp auto-reply bot that uses the `whatsapp_bridge` library to automate replies to incoming WhatsApp messages.
 It supports per-chat configuration, owner commands, rate limiting, and graceful shutdown.

 ## Features